 How can attorneys counter these risks?

 Yes, AI comes with risks, but attorneys have control over mitigating them.
-To reduce the risk of errors, bias, and ethical challenges, keep the following in mind:
+To reduce the risk of errors, bias, and ethical challenges, attorneys should adhere to the following:

 Legislative oversight